maxxu123456/myvaultbackup/Summer 2024/Art History/June 8 2024 Art History Notes.md

 The difference between Dürer's and God's images, is that God gives life to his images.
 The turning of the gesture of benediction is denying the ability to bless.
 Dürer says that althoguh he looks like christ, he is not christ

 There is an inscription ("I, myself, Albrecht Dürer of Nuremberg painted myself of indelible colors painted at age 28") in the portrait that is written in Latin as opposed to German, which appeals to a **universal** audience.
 The word indelible means permanent.
-The portrati is using a mundane pallete, meaning that the colors are earth tones.
+The portrait is using a mundane palette, meaning that the colors are earth tones.
 The colors are color fast, which means that they don't fade.

 ### Personal Aspect